How to Make Spinach Powder

 Pasta and Dough

-Mix spinach powder into pasta dough, pizza dough, or tortillas for a vibrant color and added nutrients.
+Mix the powder into pasta dough, pizza dough, or tortillas for a vibrant color and added nutrients.
 For most pasta recipes, add 1-2 teaspoons to the dough and mix thoroughly.
 Adjust as needed.

 Eggs and Omelets